What are they?

 Legal action, even if your case is strong, is never certain to succeed.
 By settling a dispute without going to trial, you avoid this uncertainty.

-Providing the terms are satisfactory to you, Settlement Agreements can be a sensible way to end a dispute.
+Providing the terms are satisfactory to you, Settlement Agreements can be a very sensible way to end a dispute.

 Who pays the costs of entering into a Settlement Agreement?